Klosmi/html-basics/sass.md

       <br>

-      this compiles everything: directory with sass to a directory ti css
+      this compiles everything: directory with sass to a directory to css

       ```
       sass --watch sass:css